Windows

 Download the appropriate image

 Follow this guide if you already are running a supported virtual machine hypervisor.
-If you are not familiar with virtual machines we recommend installation Home Assistant OS directly on a Raspberry Pi or an ODROID.
+If you are not familiar with virtual machines, install Home Assistant OS directly on a Home Assistant Yellow, a Raspberry Pi, or an ODROID.

 Load the appliance image into your virtual machine hypervisor.
 (Note: You are free to assign as much resources as you wish to the VM, please assign enough based on your add-on needs).